opencv/opencv/modules/cuda/doc/data_structures.rst

 * no functions that return references to their data (because references on GPU are not valid for CPU)
 * no expression templates technique support

 Beware that the latter limitation may lead to overloaded matrix operators that cause memory allocations.
-The ``GpuMat`` class is convertible to :ocv:class:`gpu::PtrStepSz` and :ocv:class:`gpu::PtrStep` so it can be passed directly to the kernel.
+The ``GpuMat`` class is convertible to :ocv:class:`cuda::PtrStepSz` and :ocv:class:`cuda::PtrStep` so it can be passed directly to the kernel.

 .. note:: In contrast with :ocv:class:`Mat`, in most cases ``GpuMat::isContinuous() == false`` .
 This means that rows are aligned to a size depending on the hardware.
 Single-row ``GpuMat`` is always a continuous matrix.